liangyuwang/zo2/README.md

 We utilize the [OPT](https://arxiv.org/abs/2205.01068) models and [MeZO-SGD](https://arxiv.org/abs/2305.17333) as examples.
 For additional information, please refer to the section on [Supported Models and ZO methods](#-supported-models-zo-methods-and-tasks-support).

 ### 1. Using [MeZO-Runner](example/mezo_runner/) to Evaluate Fine-tuning Tasks

+Before running the following commands, please ensure that you have cloned the entire project.
+If you [installed](#️installation) ZO2 using option 2, you will need to run "git clone https://github.com/liangyuwang/zo2.git" to obtain the complete project, then navigate to the zo2 folder by "cd zo2".

 ```shell
 cd example/mezo_runner/